A Travel Price Comparison for Families, Couples, and Backpackers Mexico City vs. Houston for Attractions, Food, Nightlife, and Families

 Houston

 Mexico City is well known for backpackers.
-However, Houston is not a backpacker-friendly destination.
+However, Houston is not particularly known for backpackers and budget travelers.

 Mexico City is a great city to visit for backpackers.
 It's a big city with a wonderful atmosphere and many hostels.
 Backpackers who want to experience the culture, food, and personality of Mexico will love a visit here.